Investing in Volunteers

 1. Trading name

-Investing in Volunteers is the registered Trade Mark, registered by Volunteering England on behalf of the UK Volunteering Forum.
+Investing in Volunteers is the registered Trade Mark, registered by NCVO on behalf of the UK Volunteering Forum.

 2. Use of this web site ('Site')

 Please read the following terms and conditions ('Terms') of use before using this Site.
 In using this Site you agree to these terms and conditions of use.

 - The material displayed on or downloaded from this Site is intended to be informative but is not intended for your individual requirements.